microsoft/MK.IO/README.md

 What the sample does :

-- create a live event
+- create a live event (with an option to enable live transcription)
 - create a live output asset
 - create a live output
 - create a locator